ccrowley96/PorfolioSite/posts/stackr.md

 Each moveTimeout seconds, this moves the player 1 unit to the right.

 ### Collision Detection
 Now, I need the player blocks to change direction when they reach the end of the grassy ground blocks.
 First, I need to add a rigidBody2D component to the player and a boxCollider2D component to both the player and the walls.
-Now, setting the wall box collider to trigger will notify the player when the player collides with a wall.
+Now, setting the wall box collider to trigger will notify the player when it collides with a wall.

 In the `BoxController.cs`, I'll add this code: